 SPIR M501 Spiritual Formation

 An introduction to some chief elements in the Christian spiritual life, including biblical and theological foundations for balanced discipleship and the respective role of Scripture, Creed, prayer, community life and worship.
 This course involves classroom interaction, journal keeping and involvement in spiritual friendship.
+This course extends over the first half of the program.

 OLDT M503 Old Testament Theology and History

-This course is designed to provide the student with a general introduction to the following: the historical, sociological and religious world in which the Old Testament was produced; the discipline of Old Testament theology and the major theological emphases of the Old Testament.
+Designed to provide the student with a general introduction to the following: the historical, sociological and religious world in which the Old Testament was produced; the discipline of Old Testament theology and the major theological emphases of the Old Testament.
 Special attention is given to the identity and vocation of Israel as God’s people living amidst their cultural environment.

 NEWT M504 New Testament Theology and History